ericso/artemis/README.md

 Required environment variables for CloudFront deployment:
 - `CLOUDFRONT_DISTRIBUTION_ID` - CloudFront distribution ID
 - `CLOUDFRONT_DISTRIBUTION_ARN` - Full ARN of the CloudFront distribution
+- `CLOUDFRONT_DOMAIN` - Domain of the CloudFront distribution

 These variables are managed by `scripts/setup-cloudfront-env.sh` and stored in `frontend/.env.cloudfront`.